Can Obama offer India anything more than goodwill?

 How will India then cope with the regional situation?

-"If the US moves out of Afghanistan, the principal question in formulating Indian foreign policy will be how to deal with Pakistan," VR Raghavan, who served as India's director-general of military operations, told the BBC.'No takers'
+"If the US moves out of Afghanistan, the principal question in formulating Indian foreign policy will be how to deal with Pakistan," VR Raghavan, who served as India's director-general of military operations, told the BBC.

 Washington, Mr Raghavan argued, had shown limited commitment to fighting the global war on terror - tailoring its efforts to deal with elements that directly threatened American national interests.